byu-cce270/content/docs/unit3/07_final_project/final_pro_proposal.md

 # Turning In/Rubric

 Turn on sharing and editing.
 Turn in the link to the Learning Suite feedback box.
-ONLY turn in the workbook. **You don't need to turn in the file you created.
 **

 |                                         **Item**                                          | **Amount** |